gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 C:\Projects\Analysis.docx  Success
 ```

-This command removes the existing label from the file named **C:\Projects\Analysis.docx**, and specifies a justification message that is required because the Office 365 classification label policy setting is enabled that requires justification for removing a label or lowering the classification.
+This command removes the existing label from the file named **C:\Projects\Analysis.docx**, and specifies a mandatory justification message.

+This justification method is required because the relevant Office 365 classification label policy setting is enabled to require justification for removing a label or lowering the classification.

+> [!NOTE]
+> If the label you're removing was protecting your file using a template, this command removes both the label and the protection.
+>
+> If the label you're removing was protecting your file using custom permissions, this command removes only the label.
+>

 ### Example 6: (Unified labeling client only) Protect a file with custom permissions